 NNSuperResolution is a x4 resolution upscale plugin for Foundry’s Nuke.
-Enjoy being able to, directly in your composite, upscale photographed/plate material to a much higher resolution.
+Enjoy being able to, directly in your composite, upscale photographed/plate material and sequences to a much higher resolution.
 To test it out for yourself, please use the downloads page.
 You are also welcome to request a free trial license to run it without added watermarks/noise for a limited time period.

-Here is an interactive before/after example:
+Here is an interactive still image before/after example:

 - High dynamic range upscaling

 - Native overscan handling (i.e. it handles larger bounding boxes than the image frame/format)

 - Processes the RGB channels of an input image (no support for the Alpha channel/4th channel in layers yet)